 Where R is outer radius and r is inner radius.

-Density is the amount of mass per unit volume and is a fundamental property of each metal.
-It varies slightly by alloy composition and heat treatment, but standard values are established for commercial materials:
+Density is the amount of mass per unit volume.
+It varies slightly by alloy composition and processing, but standard reference values are widely used for estimation and quoting:

 | Metal Type | Alloy Example | Density (lb/in³) | Density (kg/m³) | Relative Cost |